Gunfire, shootings and panic mar American weekend - NewsBreak

 TULSA

-An 18-year-old woman is dead after an altercation led to gunfire early Sunday morning at a downtown gathering spot called the Center of the Universe, police said.
+An 18-year-old woman was killed after an altercation led to gunfire early Sunday morning at a downtown gathering spot called the Center of the Universe, police said.

 Police received a call about gunfire and kids “running everywhere" at the gathering spot, a concrete circle known for its acoustic features.